primaryobjects/react-delete-row/readme.md

 1. Clone the [repository](https://github.com/primaryobjects/react-delete-row)
 2. Open a terminal and navigate to the root folder.
 3. Run the command `npm install`.
+4. The library can be found in the folder `/lib`.

-4. Run the command `npm run prepare`.
+*You can also manually run the command `npm run prepare` to create a new build.*

 ## Running the Example